apache/shardingsphere/document/current/content/features/sharding/principle/route.en.md

 The descriptions of the two physical tables t_order_0 and t_order_1 of t_order are the same, so this command is selected to execute once on any physical table.

 ### Ignore Route
-Ignore route is used to block the operation of SQL to the database, for instance:
+Ignore route is used to block the operation of SQL to the database.
+For example:

 ```sql
 USE order_db;